Solstici0/scara_robot/README.md

 A python library and documentation to interact with Solsticio's Selective Compliance Articulated Robot Arm

+You can read the SCARA robot documentation [here](https://scara-robot.readthedocs.io/en/latest/)

 ## Usage
 You can start by creating a virtual environment and install scara package in development mode: